atomic-penguin/cookbook-gitlab-deprecated/README.md

     or Rubies are built
   - Redhat family defaults 1.9.2; Debian family defaults to package.

 Usage
 =====

 Optionally override application paths using gitlab['git\_home'] and gitlab['home'].

 Add recipe gitlab::default to run\_list.
 Go grab a lunch, or two, if Ruby has to build.

+The default admin credentials for the gitlab application are as follows:

+    User: admin@local.host
+    Password: 5iveL!fe

+Of course you should change these first thing, once deployed.

 License and Author
 ==================